-Executive Director, International Institute for Strategic Studies – Americas; IISS Non-Proliferation and Nuclear Policy Programme (USA)
+Executive Director, International Institute for Strategic Studies – Americas; Director, IISS Non-Proliferation and Nuclear Policy Programme (USA)

 Since 2005 - Senior Fellow for Non-Proliferation - the London-based International Institute for Strategic Studies